denoland/deno/tools/ts_library_builder/README.md

 - We process the `deno` namespace/module, by "flattening" the type definition file.
   - We determine the exported symbols for `js/deno.ts`.
-  - We create a custom extraction of the `gen/msg_generated.ts` which is generated during the build process and contains the type information related to flatbuffer structures that communicate between the privileged part of deno and the user land.
-Currently, the tool doesn't do full complex dependency analysis to be able to determine what is required out of this file, so we explicitly extract the type information we need.
   - We recurse over all imports/exports of the modules, only exporting those symbols which are finally exported by `js/deno.ts`.
   - We replace the import/export with the type information from the source file.